openfheorg/openfhe-network-examples/README.md

 can be run again and again.

-### Single file implementation -- allows testing/timing measurment without network overhead.
+### Single file implementation -- allows testing/timing measurment without network overhead. [verified as working]

 ------------------------------------------------------------------